-Afterwards, the service is offered at free or premium, priced at $4.99 across all the Middle East and North Africa countries except Egypt at EGP49.99 and UAE at 19.99 AED.
+Afterward, the service is offered as free or premium, priced at $4.99 across all the Middle East and North African countries except Egypt at EGP49.99 and UAE at 19.99 AED.

-Earlier this year, Spotify began hiring for a number of positions locally, indicating an imminent regional launch.
+Earlier this year, Spotify began hiring for some positions locally, indicating an imminent regional launch.
 In February, it also disclosed that it had opened its regional office in Dubai, UAE.

-In September, Spotify was looking for six brands to advertise, at a cost of $200,000 each, ahead of the platform’s November launch.
+In September, Spotify was looking for six brands to advertise, at the cost of $200,000 each, ahead of the platform’s November launch.
 According to Gulf news.

 Spotify has assigned ConnectAds as its media agency in the Middle East region.
-This month, the Swedish company has secured a number of major advertisers ahead of its roll-out in the region.
-Coca-Cola, Mountain View and other advertisers will run exclusively for the first three months.
+This month, the Swedish company has secured some significant advertisers ahead of its roll-out in the area.
+Coca-Cola, Mountain View, and other advertisers will run exclusively for the first three months.

-With over 83 million paid subscribers worldwide, Spotify’s business model relies on a combination of advertising and paid subscriptions.
-In 2017, Spotify earned €4.1 billion in revenues.
+With over 83 million paid subscribers worldwide, Spotify’s business model relies on advertising and paid subscriptions.
+In 2017, Spotify earned €4.1 billion in revenue.

-Operating across 73 markets, Spotify continues to be unavailable in a number of key territories, including India, Russia, and most of Africa.
+Operating across 73 markets, Spotify continues to be unavailable in some key territories, including India, Russia, and most of Africa.